 The spans shown in Tables 1 and 2 are based on a specified joist spacing up to 24 inches or less.
 In addition, floor sheathing must be field glued and nailed to the I-joist flanges to achieve the PRI allowable spans.
 Use of these span tables is limited to uniform load conditions and PRI floor spans shall not exceed these allowable spans.
-APA PRIs can be used for other applications, such as roofs, to support line loads or concentrated loads, among other load types, when properly engineered using the appropriate design properties in Table 9.
-Roof framing details are provided in Performance Rated I-joist Roof Framing Details, Form D710.
+APA PRIs can be used for other applications, such as roofs, to support line loads or concentrated loads, among other load types, when properly engineered using the appropriate design properties in Table 7.